tibemolde/craft3-placeholderpixel/README.md

 Some things to do, and ideas for potential features:

-* Register it on packagist
-* Release it
+* Make it better, somehow? :o

 Brought to you by [TIBE Molde](https://github.com/tibemolde)